statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 ### Getting animated

-Animations in GLGE are wonderfully easy to use.
-Similar to CSS3 animation, you specify a duration and keyframes and the engine will ["tween"][tweening] in between the keyframes.
+Animations in GLGE are easy to use and are similar to CSS3 animations: specify a duration and keyframes and the engine will [tween][tweening] in between them.

-Let's have the ducks bob back and forth as if they're sitting in water.
-But a simple bob back-and-forth is a little boring; anyone who's ever tried to stand on a raft in an lake knows that balance isn't limited to a single axis.
+Let's have the ducks bob back and forth as if they're floating in water.
+A simple bob back-and-forth is a little boring; anyone who's ever tried to balance on a raft in an lake knows that movement isn't limited to a single axis.
 In addition to the lateral wobble the ducks should also bob forward and backward a little.
 In GLGE XML, this type of animation can be declared like this:

 {% highlight xml %}
 <animation_vector id="bob" frames="60">